offen/analyticstxt/draft-offen-analyticstxt.md

 ##### url

-The URL of a visit is collected and used.
+The URL of a visit, including its path, is collected and used.
 This MUST also be specified in case URLs are stripped of certain parameters or pseudonymized before being stored.

 ##### referrer

 The Referrer of a visit is collected and used.
+This MUST also be specified if the referrer value is stripped of potential path fragments.

 ##### visit-duration